 -c, --check Enable check-only mode.
 The existing sudoers file (and any other files it includes) will be checked for syntax errors.
-If the path to the sudoers file was not specified, visudo will also check the file owner and mode.
+If the path to the sudoers file was not specified, visudo will also check the file ownership and permissions (see the -O and -P options).
 A message will be printed to the standard output describing the status of sudoers unless the -q option was specified.
 If the check completes successfully, visudo will exit with a value of 0.
 If an error is encountered, visudo will exit with a value of 1. -f sudoers, --file=sudoers Specify an alternate sudoers file location, see below.
-As of version 1.8.27, the sudoers path can be specified without using the -f option. - -h, --help Display a short help message to the standard output and exit. - -q, --quiet Enable quiet mode.
+As of version 1.8.27, the sudoers path can be specified without using the -f option. - -h, --help Display a short help message to the standard output and exit. - -O, --owner Enforce the default ownership (user and group) of the sudoers file.
+In edit mode, the owner of the edited file will be set to the default.
+In check mode (-c), an error will be reported if the owner is incorrect.
+This option is enabled by default if the sudoers file was not specified. - -P, --perms Enforce the default permissions (mode) of the sudoers file.
+In edit mode, the permissions of the edited file will be set to the default.
+In check mode (-c), an error will be reported if the file permissions are incorrect.
+This option is enabled by default if the sudoers file was not specified. - -q, --quiet Enable quiet mode.
 In this mode details about syntax errors are not printed.
 This option is only useful when combined with the -c option. - -s, --strict Enable strict checking of the sudoers file.
-If an alias is referenced but not actually defined or if there is a cycle in an alias, visudo will consider this a parse error.
-Note that it is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('\') character. -V, --version Print the visudo and sudoers grammar versions and exit.
+If an alias is referenced but not actually defined or if there is a cycle in an alias, visudo will consider this a syntax error.
+It is not possible to differentiate between an alias and a host name or user name that consists solely of uppercase letters, digits, and the underscore ('') character. -V, --version Print the visudo and sudoers grammar versions and exit.
 A sudoers file may be specified instead of the default, /etc/sudoers.
 The temporary file used is the specified sudoers file with ".tmp" appended to it.
 In check-only mode only, '-' may be used to indicate that sudoers will be read from the standard input.
 Because the policy is evaluated in its entirety, it is not sufficient to check an individual sudoers include file for syntax errors.
 Debugging and sudoers plugin arguments visudo versions 1.8.4 and higher support a flexible debugging framework that is configured via Debug lines in the sudo.conf(5) file.
-Starting with sudo 1.8.12, visudo will also parse the arguments to the sudoers plugin to override the default sudoers path name, UID, GID and file mode.
+Starting with sudo 1.8.12, visudo will also parse the arguments to the sudoers plugin to override the default sudoers path name, user-ID, group-ID, and file mode.
 These arguments, if present, should be listed after the path to the plugin (i.e., after sudoers.so).
 Multiple arguments may be specified, separated by white space.
-For example:

-Plugin sudoers\policy sudoers.so sudoers\mode=0400 The following arguments are supported:
+For example: Plugin sudoers_policy sudoers.so sudoers_mode=0400 The following arguments are supported: